 The pregnant family

-All sorts of therapies offer something to mums-to-be.
-The Bach remedies are particularly useful because they act directly on the emotions, which are often in turmoil during and after pregnancy.
+All sorts of complementary approaches offer something to mums-to-be.
+The Bach remedies are particularly useful because they are associated with emotions, which are often in turmoil during and after pregnancy.
 They are, though, preserved in alcohol, so if you are pregnant we advise you dilute them (which reduces the amount of alcohol to trace levels) and consult your doctor or midwife if you have any concerns.

 During pregnancy all kinds of emotions can come to the fore.
-There are numerous changes to cope with, which can be a struggle - Walnut is the right remedy to help adjust to change and leave old habits behind.
+There are numerous changes to cope with, which can be a struggle - Walnut is the remedy associated with adjusting to change and leaving old habits behind.

 While some lucky women glow throughout, others feel down about the natural changes in appearance and shape that happen at this time.
 Crab Apple can help us accept how we look and feel more confident about how others see us.